 999 Normal Presidential Dollars and 1 Error Coin

 Here's another photo of M.S.B.'s blank coin.
 The 999 normal dollars depicted with it are a reminder of just how hard it is to find error coins in bank-wrapped rolls.
-I searched through 6,000 plus Washington Dollars and found only a few very minor errors: a cracked clad layer (with a very teeny crack running across the face from rim to rim) and half a dozen embossed letter types (which some people persist in calling "dropped letter" types when they are not!)
-I have an article that explains the difference between dropped letters and embossed letters.Continue to 11 of 67 below.
+You might search through thousands of Washington Dollars and found only a few very minor errors: a cracked clad layer (with a very teeny crack running across the face from rim to rim), and half a dozen embossed letter types (which some people persist in calling "dropped letter" types when they are not).
+It's important to know the difference between dropped letters and embossed letters.Continue to 11 of 67 below.

 11 of 67

 Technically, this blank planchet is worthless, even though it came from the U.S. Mint in a sealed box of 1,000 Fed-wrapped Presidential Dollars.
 When a coin doesn't get struck with the devices and inscriptions that identify it as being legal tender, it has no value at all other than the metal it is made of.
-Fortunately, however, there's a bustling market for mint error coins, and blank coins like the one pictured here sold for as much as $1,000 each on eBay in mid-March of 2007.
-M.S.B., the finder of this coin, informs me that a Florida coin dealer offered him $10 for it and told him it was common!
-This is a classic example of why I have lots of content on my site similar to this article about how to find a reputable coin dealer.Continue to 12 of 67 below.
+Fortunately, however, there's a bustling market for mint error coins and blank coins like the one pictured here sold for as much as $1,000 each on eBay in mid-March of 2007.
+M.S.B., the finder of this coin, states that a Florida coin dealer offered him $10 for it and told him it was common.
+This is a perfect example of why you should find a reputable coin dealer.Continue to 12 of 67 below.

 12 of 67